Gorny District

 Gorny District (Го́рный улу́с; Горнай улууһа, Gornay uluuha) is an administrative and municipal district (raion, or ulus), one of the thirty-four in the Sakha Republic, Russia.
 It is located in the center of the republic and borders Vilyuysky and Kobyaysky Districts in the north, Namsky District and the territory of the city of republic significance of Yakutsk in the east, Khangalassky District in the south, Olyokminsky District in the southwest, and Verkhnevilyuysky District in the west.
 The area of the district is 45600 km2.
 Its administrative center is the rural locality (a selo) of Berdigestyakh.
 As of the 2010 Census, the total population of the district was 11,706, with the population of Berdigestyakh accounting for 55.2% of that number.

 Geography

-The main rivers in the district are the Sinyaya, Kenkeme, Khanchaly, Tyugyuene, Matta and Sitte, all of which are tributaries of the Lena.
+The main rivers in the district are the Sinyaya, Chyna, Kenkeme, Khanchaly, Tyugyuene, Matta and Sitte, all of which are tributaries of the Lena.

 Climate

 Average January temperature ranges from -36 C in the west to -40 C in the east and average July temperature is +16–+17 C. Average annual precipitation is 200–250 mm.